selfwithin/docs/documentation.md

 * how divisible the token is (number of decimals),
 * the deck issue mode.

-Deck issue modes can be understood as light smart contracts, speaking in modern crypto jargon as they allow great flexibility when defining rules of token supply.
+Deck issue modes can be understood as light smart contracts as they allow great flexibility when defining common rules of token economics such as ONCE, MULTI, or CUSTOM.

 * **Card issue transaction**